Semi-parametric modeling of SARS-CoV-2 transmission using tests, cases, deaths, and seroprevalence data

+SARS-CoV-2 is a human coronavirus associated with high morbidity and mortality that caused a pandemic in 2020 \citep{Cummings2020, Wu2020CDC, Song2020}.
+Like other human coronaviruses, SARS-CoV-2 is transmitted person to person through close contact and has high transmission potential in crowded indoor settings and around activities that generate aerosols \citep{whocoronavirustrans}.
+In the early stages of the COVID-19 pandemic, transmission dynamics modeling played an important role in alerting the public about the potential dangers of unmitigated virus spread \citep{prem2020effect, ferguson2020report9, davies2020}.
+At later pandemic stages, this modeling helped evaluate intervention effectiveness \citep{Knockeabg2021} and to quantify transmission advantages of genetic variants \citep{Davieseabg2021}.
+We develop models that integrate diagnostics test and mortality time series data with cross-sectional seroprevalence data to estimate underlying transmission dynamics and forecast future case and death counts.
+These models are flexible in the data sources they incorporate.
+By comparing the forecasting capabilities of these models, we aim to investigate which data streams should be used in future modeling efforts.

-Modeling and forecasting dynamics of SARS-CoV-2 transmission allows government officials to make informed decisions when managing the spread of the virus.
-In the early stages of the pandemic, such modeling played an important role in alerting the public about potential dangers of unmitigated virus spread \citep{prem2020effect, ferguson2020report9, davies2020}.
-Differences in mitigation strategies, surveillance efforts, and population characteristics across countries and even across different regions within one country prompted development of regional modeling of SARS-CoV-2 transmission.
-For example, \citet{anderson2020}, \citet{miller2020}, and \citet{morozova2020} provide great examples of rigorous data-driven regional modeling.
-However, neither national nor subnational/regional modelers fully integrate all surveillance data available to them.
-In particular, incorporating case incidence data into inference proved particularly problematic, because the number of cases depends not only on the unobserved number of infections, but also on the number of diagnostic tests performed, which varies significantly temporally and spatially.
+Differences in mitigation strategies, surveillance efforts, and population characteristics across countries and even across different regions within one country prompted development of regional modeling of SARS-CoV-2 transmission \citep{anderson2020, miller2020, morozova2021one, irons2021estimating}.
+However, neither national nor subnational/regional modelers fully integrate all surveillance data available to them, because inclusion of each additional data source leads to an increase in model complexity, which complicates statistical inference and reduces computational efficiency of this inference.
+In addition, including more data sources necessitates additional modeling assumptions and risks specification in one part of the model influencing inference in other aspects of the model.
+Modelers were faced with many questions about which data to use, which data to ignore, and how to best integrate them into their models.
+Incorporating case incidence data into inference proved particularly problematic because a data generating model for cases needs to account for preferential sampling of symptomatic individuals and dependence of case counts on the number of diagnostic tests performed, which significantly varies temporally and spatially.